Josefu17/skyrim-pathfinder-PSE/docs/observability.md

 `What is the average time taken for route calculations?`

-Since we have _two different metrics for route calculations_(ananymous and registered) we will have to answer it for both respectively:
+Since we have _two different metrics for route calculations_(anonymous and registered) we will have to answer it for both respectively:

 The average time for `anonymous route calculation`:
 ![grafana_latency_anonymous_calculation_count_dashboard](./images/grafana_latency_anonymous_calculation_count_dashboard.png)